cised-ca/social-enterprise-directory/README.md

 Starting server
 * as alternative to `npm start` you can use `swagger project start`
-* the advantage is that it will auto-detect any file modifications and nicely restart the server for you (kind of like nodemon)
+* the advantage is that it will auto-detect any file modifications and nicely restart the server for you (it wraps nodemon)

 To view our API documentation in Swagger UI:
 * `swagger project edit` then open browser to the URL shown in the console (if it does not automatically open for you)